Southeast Asia vs the South Pacific

 It's the Ship

-Like a waterfall of light, sun fills the cavern from above, illuminating the water and rock formations below - it’s pretty special.
-If you’re a beginner swimmer don’t worry, you will be able to make the journey providing you are able to put your head underwater.
-If you’re still nervous about having to go under the water, try and visit during low tide to give yourself the best chance of experiencing the cave.
+Along the northwest limestone coast of Vanuatu’s Tanna Island is the brilliant Blue Cave.
+A short boat ride will take you to the cave’s small, unsuspecting entry.
+Once inside you’ll discover the sun’s iridescent glow streaming through a hole in the roof, making the water glow a vibrant turquoise and illuminating the water and rock formations below.
+It’s all pretty special.
+If you’re a beginner swimmer, don’t worry – you will be able to get in providing you are able to put your head underwater.
+If you’re still nervous about having to go under the water, visit during low tide to give yourself the best chance of experiencing the cave.

 Once you’ve finished exploring the inside, be sure to head to the cliff platforms outside and jump into the crystalline ocean waters to soak up even more of Vanuatu’s natural beauty.

 Prepare to be impressed by Tad Yuang, a towering 40-metre waterfall that spills out of the Laos jungle in spectacular fashion.
 More specifically, it’s located on the Bolaven Plateau, which is slowly becoming more accessible to travellers.
-Local volunteers have worked tirelessly to create safer viewing platforms, and other amenities and stalls are continuing to pop up nearby.
+Local volunteers have worked tirelessly to create safer viewing platforms, and other amenities and stalls continue to pop up nearby.

-A rather steep, slippery path winds its way down to the bottom of the falls, but it’s worth carefully manoeuvring so you can cool off in the pool below and bask in the immense power of the surging twin torrents.
+A rather steep, slippery path winds its way down to the bottom of the falls, but it’s worth manoeuvring so you can cool off in the pool below and bask in the immense power of the surging twin torrents.
 There’s even a designated picnic area at the top, and quite a few walking tracks that lead deeper into the surrounding rainforest.
 Our tip?
 Get there super early or stick around until dusk when the crowds have dispersed, and you’re more likely to have the falls all to yourself.